tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 and he wants to finish before he is 70.
 Had 1.5 years left.
 His wife no longer drives him to trail heads.

-Meet 3 hunters 1/2 mile before ???
-Pass.
+Meet 3 hunters 1/2 mile before the pass south of Rolling Mountain.
 They barely grunted a greeting.
 They probably thought I was scaring away all of the game.

-Cold and windy at the pass.
+It was cold and windy at the pass, so I did not stop for long.

 Passed 2 young guys with a dog thru hiking to Durango.
 Started Aug 1.
 Doing in memory of their grandfather who hiked the trail in his 60s but who is now dead.

-Had lunch by the ??? (in seg 25) Waterfall.
+At mile 14.2 in segment 25, you cross a tributary of the Cascade Creek.
+I walked a couple of hundred feet upstream to a waterfall where I had lunch.
 It was so beautiful that it was hard to leave.
 But I would not want to drink the water (even if was filtered) because it had stained all of the rocks orange.
-A creek later on stained them all white.
+At a creek later on the rocks had been stained all white.

 About 3/4 of a mile into Segment 26 I was traversing a steep slope in my lowest gear.
 This is when my front wheel usually begins to wander.